Ingest: Context Engineering for AI Agents in Open-Source Software

 Classification

-Type: scientific-paper -- Peer-reviewed MSR 2026 paper with structured methodology (mining 10,000 GitHub repos), qualitative coding of content categories and writing styles, commit-level evolution analysis, and formal research questions.
+Type: scientific-paper — Peer-reviewed MSR 2026 paper with structured methodology (mining 10,000 GitHub repos, qualitative coding of 155 AGENTS.md files, commit-level evolution analysis of 169 commits), three formal research questions, and replication package.

 Domains: context-engineering, agentic-systems, open-source, software-artifacts